Environmental Responsibility: Reducing Our Operational Footprint

 By engaging with our employees and working in partnership with our suppliers, we are committed to reducing the impact of our UK operations on the environment.
 We’ve been measuring our carbon footprint since 2012, and since then we have reduced our greenhouse gas emissions per employee by 57% and continue to off-set those emissions that cannot yet be directly avoided or reduced.

 Our current target is to reduce absolute scope 1 and 2 greenhouse gas emissions across our UK operations by 60% by 2030 against a 2018 baseline.
 We’re investing in even more energy efficiency technologies across our sites; we’re transitioning to a greener fleet; and are committed to procuring 100% of our electricity from renewable sources.

 In addition to reducing our carbon emissions, we continue to focus on setting new ambitious goals around resource management, including the removal of single-use plastics from our UK operations by the end of 2020 in line with our Ocean Protection Statement, and actively engaging with our suppliers on sustainability

 Reducing our carbon emissions

 In the UK, our primary objective is to support the BNP Paribas Group in reducing scope 1, 2 and 3 (business travel) greenhouse gas emissions to 1.85teqCO2 by 2025.
-In 2021, BNP Paribas UK achieved a 64% reduction in greenhouse gases per employee compared to a 2012 baseline.
-Further reductions were driven by a sharp decline in business travel and reduced building occupancy as a result of the COVID-19 pandemic.
+In 2022, BNP Paribas UK achieved a 57% reduction in greenhouse gases per employee compared to a 2012 baseline.

 In addition to this, we plan to reduce absolute scope 1 and 2 greenhouse gas emissions across our UK operations by 60% by 2030 (compared to a 2018 baseline).
 To do this, we will invest in further energy efficiency technologies across our sites and transition to a greener fleet.